ardaku/daku/spec/types.md

 should match similarly to another type defined here.

 ## Primitives
- - `val`: An abritrary untyped 32 bits
+ - `val`: An arbitrary untyped 32 bits
  - `int`: A 32-bit integer
  - `float`: A 32-bit floating point